 Mathematics (MATH)

 Prerequisite: DEVP 50 with a grade of C- or better or placement test.
 Contemporary applications of mathematics for the non-science major to develop skills in logical thinking and reading technical material.
+No credit earned for this course if a student already earned credit for MATH 134.
 (Formerly 3450:135)

 Ohio Transfer 36: Yes

-MATH:140 Mathematics for Early/Middle Teachers 1 (3 Credits)
+MATH 140 Mathematics for Early/Middle Teachers 1 (3 Units)

-MATH:143 Technical Algebra and Trigonometry 1 - Expanded (5 Credits)
+MATH 143 Technical Algebra and Trigonometry 1 - Expanded (5 Units)

 Prerequisite: DEVP 52 with a grade of C or better, or placement test.
 Functions; measurement systems; methods of factoring; graphs of polynomial, exponential and trigonometric functions; equations and inequalities; systems of equations; solving triangles using trigonometric and inverse trigonometric functions; vectors; complex numbers.
 This course also provides just-in-time review to help students achieve the same learning outcomes as MATH 144.

-MATH:144 Technical Algebra and Trigonometry 1 (4 Credits)
+MATH 144 Technical Algebra and Trigonometry 1 (4 Units)

 Prerequisite: Placement.
 Functions; measurement systems; graphs of polynomial, exponential and trigonometric functions; equations and inequalities; systems of equations; solving triangles using trigonometric and inverse trigonometric functions; vectors; complex numbers.